 This section details how to set ImmuneDB up locally on a machine.
 This is a more complicated process than using the Docker method but may be useful if you plan on running ImmuneDB remotely on a server rather than locally.

 ImmuneDB utilizes MySQL as its underlying data store.
 We recommend using its drop-in replacement, MariaDB.
 Please consult their website and your operating systems package manager for installation instructions.

 Bowtie2 can be used to locally align sequences which cannot be aligned using the built-in anchor method.

-It is recommended that ImmuneDB be installed within a virtual environment, creating an isolated environment from the rest of the system.
+It is recommended that ImmuneDB be installed within a venv, creating an isolated environment from the rest of the system.

 To create a virtual environment and activate it run: